TanStack/table/README.md

 1. `useTable` is called.
 A table instance is created.
 1. The `instance.state` is resolved from either a custom user state or an automatically generated one.
 1. A collection of plugin points is created at `instance.hooks`.
 These plugin points don't run until after all of the plugins have run.
 1. The instance is reduced through each plugin hook in the order they were called.
-Each hook receives the result of the previous hook, is able to manipulate the `instance`, use plugin points, use their own React hooks internally and eventually return a new one `instance`.
+Each hook receives the result of the previous hook, is able to manipulate the `instance`, use plugin points, use their own React hooks internally and eventually return a new `instance`.
 This happens until the last instance object is returned from the last hook.
 1. Lastly, the plugin points that were registered and populated during hook reduction are run to produce the final instance object that is returned from `useTable`

 This multi-stage process is the secret sauce that allows React Table plugin hooks to work together and compose nicely, while not stepping on each others toes.